ghc/ghc/docs/users_guide/exts/ffi.rst

 requested with ``byteArrayContents#``.
 Not that being pinned doesn't prevent the byteArray from being gc'ed in the same fashion a regular byte array would be.
-There are a handful of primitive functions in :ghc-prim-ref:`GHC.Prim.` used to enforce or check for pinnedness: ``isByteArrayPinned#``, ``isMutableByteArrayPinned#``, and ``newPinnedByteArray#``.
+There are a handful of primitive functions in :base-ref:`GHC.Exts.` used to enforce or check for pinnedness: ``isByteArrayPinned#``, ``isMutableByteArrayPinned#``, and ``newPinnedByteArray#``.
 A byte array can be pinned as a result of three possible causes: